-38. Adjournment
+39. Adjournment

-- 38.1 The chairperson may, at any time during a meeting of shareholders, adjourn the meeting to any day, time and place. - 38.2 The chairperson must adjourn a meeting of shareholders if the shareholders present with a majority of votes at the meeting agree or direct the chairperson to do so.
-The chairperson may adjourn the meeting to any day, time and place. - 38.3 When a meeting is adjourned, new notice of the resumed meeting must be given if the meeting is adjourned for more than a month. - 38.4 Only unfinished business is to be transacted at a meeting resumed after an adjournment.
+- 39.1 The chairperson may, at any time during a meeting of shareholders, adjourn the meeting to any day, time and place. - 39.2 The chairperson must adjourn a meeting of shareholders if the shareholders present with a majority of votes at the meeting agree or direct the chairperson to do so.
+The chairperson may adjourn the meeting to any day, time and place. - 39.3 When a meeting is adjourned, new notice of the resumed meeting must be given if the meeting is adjourned for more than a month. - 39.4 Only unfinished business is to be transacted at a meeting resumed after an adjournment.

-39. Suspension, postponement or cancellation of meeting
+40. Suspension, postponement or cancellation of meeting

-- 39.1 The Directors may whenever they think fit postpone or cancel any meeting of shareholders. - 39.2 Notice of such postponement or cancellation of meeting must state the reason for postponement or cancellation and be: - (a) given to ASX; and - (b) given in such manner as determined by the Directors. - 39.3 The chairperson may suspend proceedings at a meeting of shareholders for any period of time in order to allow a poll to be taken or determined.
+- 40.1 The Directors may whenever they think fit postpone or cancel any meeting of shareholders. - 40.2 Notice of such postponement or cancellation of meeting must state the reason for postponement or cancellation and be: - (a) given to ASX; and - (b) given in such manner as determined by the Directors. - 40.3 The chairperson may suspend proceedings at a meeting of shareholders for any period of time in order to allow a poll to be taken or determined, or for any other reason in the chairperson's discretion.
 During such a suspension, no business may be discussed or transacted without the chairperson's consent.
-A suspension under this clause 39.3 is not taken to be an adjournment.
+A suspension under this clause 40.3 is not taken to be an adjournment.

-40. How shareholders make decisions at meetings
+41. How shareholders make decisions at meetings

-- 40.1 A meeting of shareholders makes a decision by passing a resolution.
-A resolution is passed if more than 50% of the votes cast by the shareholders entitled to vote are in favour of the resolution (unless the law requires a special resolution). - 40.2 A special resolution is passed if: - (a) the notice of the meeting sets out an intention to propose the special resolution and states the resolution; and - (b) it is passed by at least 75% of the votes cast by shareholders entitled to vote on the resolution.
+- 41.1 A meeting of shareholders makes a decision by passing a resolution.
+A resolution is passed if more than 50% of the votes cast by the shareholders entitled to vote are in favour of the resolution (unless the law requires a special resolution). - 41.2 A special resolution is passed if: - (a) the notice of the meeting sets out an intention to propose the special resolution and states the resolution; and - (b) it is passed by at least 75% of the votes cast by shareholders entitled to vote on the resolution.

-41. How voting is carried out
+42. How voting is carried out

-41.1 Unless a poll is properly requested, a resolution put to the vote at a meeting of shareholders must be decided on a show of hands.

-- 41.2 If a poll is properly requested, the result of the poll is the resolution of the meeting. - 41.3 Any disputes as to the admission or rejection of a vote shall be determined by the chairperson and such determination shall be deemed final and conclusive. - 41.4 A declaration by the chairperson that a resolution is passed, or passed by a particular majority, or lost, and an entry to that effect in the minutes, are sufficient evidence of that fact, unless proved incorrect.
+- 42.1 Subject to clause 42.2(a), a resolution put to the vote at a meeting of shareholders must be decided on a show of hands. - 42.2 Any resolution that: - (a) is required by the ASX or the Listing Rules to be decided on a poll; or - (b) is properly requested in accordance with the Corporations Act 2001; - (c) the chairperson in their sole discretion determines should be decided on a poll, must be decided on a poll. - 42.3 If a poll is properly requested, the result of the poll is the resolution of the meeting. - 42.4 Any disputes as to the admission or rejection of a vote shall be determined by the chairperson and such determination shall be deemed final and conclusive. - 42.5 A declaration by the chairperson that a resolution is passed, or passed by a particular majority, or lost, and an entry to that effect in the minutes, are sufficient evidence of that fact, unless proved incorrect.

-42. Polls
+43. Polls